ansys/pystk/doc/source/contribute/user.rst

 If you encounter a bug or an issue while using the project, please report it.
 Your feedback helps to identify problems.

-- Search the `issue tracker <PySTK issues>`_ to see if the issue has already been reported.
+- Search the `PySTK issues`_ to see if the issue has already been reported.

 - Create a new issue if it hasn’t been reported.